-Not all of them are much important but remembering these actually save time of performing same functions on own.
+Here is the list of parameters with their Default values.
+Not all of them are much important but remembering these actually save time of performing some functions on own.
 One can see parameters of any function by pressing shift + tab in jupyter notebook.
 Useful ones are given below with their usage :

 |filepath_or_buffer||URL or Dir location of file|

 |sep||Stands for separator, default is ‘, ‘ as in csv(comma separated values)|